nasa/earthdata-varinfo/README.md

 ### CFConfig

-A class that takes a YAML file and retrieves all related configuration based on the supplied mission name and collection shortname.
-The YAML file is optional, and if not supplied, a `CFConfig` class will be constructed with largely empty attributes.
+A class that takes a JSON file and retrieves all related configuration based on the supplied mission name and collection shortname.
+The JSON file is optional, and if not supplied, a `CFConfig` class will be constructed with largely empty attributes.

 ```
 from varinfo import CFConfig

-cf_config = CFConfig('ICESat2', 'ATL03', 'varinfo/sample_config.yml')
+cf_config = CFConfig('ICESat2', 'ATL03', config_file='varinfo/sample_config.json')
 cf_attributes = cf_config.get_cf_attributes('/full/variable/path')
 ```